ketankartoza/catalogue_fork/README.md

                      filename='visitor-list.pdf',
                      dictionary={'myRecords': myRecords})
 ```

-Please see visitor-list.odt to see how the table is rendered.

 The shortcut always returns a file object.
 In this case, the view is
 called by a URL and the view returns that file object, triggering a file download